GLOBAL MARKETS-Asian shares rally as markets wager on Fed pivot; US inflation in focus

 By Stella Qiu

-Hong Kong's Hang Seng index .HSI jumped 1.8%, driven by a 3% surge in banking shares .HSMBI after Central Huijin Investment, China's state fund, raised stakes in the big four banks.
-China's blue chips .CSI300 rose 0.7%. .SS

-Overnight, Wall Street closed higher after Federal Reserve minutes showed a growing sense of uncertainty around the path of the U.S. economy, with volatile data and tightening financial markets posing risks to growth and leading policymakers to extend a rate pause last month.

-The recent buoyancy in sentiment also owe much to comments from more Fed officials suggesting rates there may have peaked, which triggered a welcoming pullback in Treasury yields.
+The recent buoyancy in sentiment also owes much to comments from more Fed officials suggesting U.S. rates may have peaked, which triggered a welcome pullback in Treasury yields.

-U.S. Fed Governor Christopher Waller on Wednesday said higher market interest rates may help the Fed slow inflation, and let it "watch and see" if its own policy rate needs to rise again or not.
+U.S. Fed Governor Christopher Waller on Wednesday said higher market interest rates may help the Fed slow inflation and allow the central bank to "watch and see" if its own policy rate needed to rise again or not.

 Waller has been among the most vocal advocates for higher interest rates to fight inflation, and his comments added weight to similar statements this week by Fed Vice Chair Philip Jefferson and Dallas Fed President Lorie Logan.